susannalles/DHPracticum_Spring23/about.md

 Additionally, students have to be aware that this course involves hands-on work that must be performed outside the classroom before every session.
 Most of the time, this work will consist on the completion of online tutorials and exercises to be discussed then in class.

-## Requirements
+## Grading and assignments

+The assignments and distribution of the final grade will be as follows:

-I. Attendance and active participation
+I. Attendance and active participation (10%)

 II.
-Exercises
+Exercises (25%)

 Students will have weekly digital exercises with the different technologies seen in class.
 They will be also asked to follow several tutorials to deepen the hands-on work and understanding of technologies and tools.

 III.
-Formal Presentations
+Formal Presentations (15%)

 The first presentation will offer a basic introductory overview of the student’s DH knowledge (this knowledge may be limited or none, or may be more extensive).
 They will outline their personal research goals for the course seminar and offer preliminary ideas for both the skills they hope to require and the projects they may develop in the practicum. **Due date: Feb.
 2nd, 2023**